On this page

 3-year SCALE extension — diabetes prevention

-Le Roux et al. publish 3-year SCALE data showing sustained weight loss and a 66% reduction in onset of type 2 diabetes in people with prediabetes.
+Le Roux et al. publish 3-year SCALE data showing sustained weight loss and roughly an 80% reduction in the risk of developing type 2 diabetes (hazard ratio 0.21) in people with prediabetes.

 - 2020Regulatory